ETS-Android2/GrabScrap/README.md

 # _Short description_

-We created an application that serves as a platform for people from many sectors to interact and share information about recyclable waste they have.
-We serve as a source of information for both manufacturers and consumers.
-Individuals from many sectors can register in our app and supply their details and waste information.
-Industries - Small scale businesses - individuals from many sectors can register in our app and supply their details and waste information.
-Our registration method is a one-step procedure in which users provide basic information and register.
-People who want to sell or buy their waste must go through the same basic registration process.
-We only supply information and do not operate as a middleman between the producer and the consumer, so they do not have to pay any additional fees or commissions to obtain the waste they require.
+We created an application called Grab Scrap that serves as a platform for people from many sectors to interact and share information about recyclable waste they have.

 # _Demo video_